sblab-bioinformatics/rna-g4-proteins/README.md

 All the raw sequencing data have been deposited in the Gene Expression Omnibus (GEO) under accession number XXX

-The proteomics raw peptide intensities obtained from Tandem-mass tag mass spectrometry are in Supplementary Data 1 of the manuscript
+The proteomics raw peptide intensities obtained from Tandem-mass tag mass spectrometry are in `data/DMSO_PDS_Peptideintensities.xlsx` and as Supplementary Data in the manuscript

 ## Code